tox-dev/tox/docs/user_guide.rst

 Auto-provisioning
 -----------------

-In case the installed tox version does not satisfy either the :ref:`min_version` or the :ref:`requires`, tox will automatically create a virtual environment under :ref:`provision_tox_env` name that satisfies those constraints and delegate all calls to this meta environment.
+In case the installed tox version does not satisfy either the :ref:`requires` or the :ref:`min_version`, tox will automatically create a virtual environment under :ref:`provision_tox_env` name that satisfies those constraints and delegate all calls to this meta environment.
 This should allow satisfying constraints on your tox environment automatically, given you have at least version ``3.8.0`` of tox.